 –Meg Uchino, WIL Fellow 2017-2018

 WIL (Women’s International Leadership) is a program offered to current Residents at International House NY that provides a forum for aspiring women leaders to share challenges, successes and strategies for leading in ever-changing workplaces.
 It is a unique opportunity to delve into this topic with women from diverse backgrounds and fields of study.
-Together, you will:
+As a WIL Fellow, you can:

 - Explore your leader identity.
 Take stock of your strengths and weaknesses, values and behaviors, and the ways in which you influence others.

 - Build professional skills.
 Gain new skills in salary negotiation, craft your digital identity, develop strategies for resilience, and more.

 - Grow your network.
 Initiate a mentor relationship, connect with influencers during exclusive WIL events, and join a peer circle of 500+ WIL Alumnae.